HTTP Header

 Configure the HTTP Header Value

 • For Add operation, enter the value in the New Value field.
+And you could further configure Overwrite or not if there is already an existing one.

 • For Replace operation, configure the following: